-This short, but delightful 9-hole rural course is nestled in the scenic Applegate Valley about eight miles south of Grants Pass.
-Very open, but the course has water on many holes.
+Applegate River Golf Club ia a short, but delightful 9-hole rural course nestled in the scenic Applegate Valley about eight miles south of Grants Pass.
+Applegate River Golf Club is very open, but the course has water on many holes.
 Nicely maintained with a great staff.
 Several holes offer a risk-reward option, where the better course of action may be to go short.
 Family friendly, and an easy walk.

 Opened in 1994 as Applegate Golf.
 Since then, this course has suffered more than its share of disasters.
 In 1997, a flood covered the property, uprooted trees, took out the irrigation system, and caused a deep rut on the property.
 Many locals joined the effort to repair the course.
 In 2002, a fire came close to the course.
 When the course was sold to the present owners, the buyers were going to close the course, but the wife of the buyers, who had worked at the course and met the regulars, convinced her husband to keep the course open.
 The course has improved in popularity and makes improvements annually.

 Why It Is There

 John and Nancy Briggs, neither of whom played golf, wanted to do something attractive with their property.
 So they built a course.
 Leah and Patrick Bernard have preserved and improved the course, and the course has a loyal following.